Domestic Nuclear Shelters was the UK government’s attempt to bring nuclear bunkers to the masses.

 An internal memo in 1986 described the lightweight Domestic Nuclear Shelters booklet as “neither flesh nor fowl”, being “an odd mixture of superficial shelter information, descriptions of effects mixed with rationale, and Protect and Survive-style advice”.
 The option to further revise the Technical Guidance book was left open – albeit in a form “in which the word ‘nuclear’ is used as little as possible” – but the idea of a standalone pamphlet was ditched for good.

 Here’s a further look inside that ditched A5 pamphlet.
 The shelters start out simple, and get more complex/expensive as you go through.
-Click or tap any image to view a larger version.
+Click or tap any image above to view a larger version.